-For each supported parameter set, the evaluator shall cause the TOE to generate signatures using the data in the below table and a deterministic seed of all 0's.
-Correctness is determined by comparing the hash of the resulting signature with the hash in the 5 th column.
+For each supported parameter set, the evaluator shall cause the TOE to generate signatures using the data below and a deterministic seed of all 0's.
+Correctness is determined by comparing the hash of the resulting signature with the hash of the signature.